sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

     - [Getting Domain Name & Host Information](#term-app-dn-info)
 * [Expand your knowledge using Comet User guide](#comet-user-guide)

-Note: if you have _any_ difficulties completeing this task, please contact Institute staff at [EMAIL HERE].
+Note: if you have _any_ difficulties completing this task, please contact Institute staff at [EMAIL HERE].

 # <a name="obtain-your-class-account"></a>Obtain your class account: